dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 ### Using PyPI packages

 You can also define functions that depend on installed packages.
-The example below uses the Pandas API for simplicity and portability:
+In this example, we use the `holidays` package to determine if a given date fell on a holiday in France.
+For simplicity and consistency across platforms, the code uses the Pandas API—it would need to be refactored for scale.

 <File name='models/my_python_model.py'>